eknee/aep-developer-app/docs/install.md

+---
-# Tutorial | How to download and install the app
+title: How to download and Install the App
+---

 A simple step-by-step guide for you install the app on your local machine and run it

 ***